-If a map literal begins with the reserved word const, it is a constant map literal which is a compile-time constant (15.1) and therefore evaluated at compile-time.
+If a map literal begins with the reserved word const, it is a constant map literal which is a compile-time constant (16.1) and therefore evaluated at compile-time.
 Otherwise, it is a run-time map literal and it is evaluated at run-time.
 Only run-time map literals can be mutated after they are created.
 Attempting to mutate a constant map literal will result in a dynamic error.

 It is a compile-time error if either a key or a value of an entry in a constant map literal is not a compile-time constant.
-It is a compile-time error if the key of an entry in a constant map literal is an instance of a class that implements the operator == unless the key is a string or integer.
+It is a compile-time error if the key of an entry in a constant map literal is an instance of a class that implements the operator == unless the key is a string, an integer, a literal symbol or the result of invoking a constant constructor of class Symbol.
 It is a compile-time error if the type arguments of a constant map literal include a type parameter.